MediaArea/MediaConch_SourceCode/README.md

 #### macport

-Some dependancies are availables with macport.
+Some dependencies are availables with macport.
 To install macport: https://guide.macports.org/#installing

 ```sh